 Doc on Campus: The Artist Interview

-A new Spring 2016 course co-listed by Art History and MDOCS explores the artist interview
+A new spring 2016 course co-listed by the Department of Art History and MDOCS explores

-closely examined and researched artworks in the Museum's
+course's instructor, students closely examined and researched artworks in the museum's

-exhibition Borrowed Light and conducted professionally-videotaped interviews with photographers whose work was
+exhibition Borrowed Light and conducted professionally videotaped interviews with photographers whose work

 Photographer Kurt Markus during his interview conducted by Elise Mumford, '17 (lft) and Lenore Wilkinson '16 (rt).

 "When preparing questions, I tried to anticipate what the artist's answer would be in order to craft a coherent flow to the conversation.
 I could only prepare so much, however, since the trajectory of our dialogue would almost always flow in an unanticipated direction." —Dorothea Trufleman ’16

 Each artist enunciated a discrete response to the questions, often sparking conversation that delved into larger explorations of the medium and its contested relationship with the truth.
 Like understanding any work of art, it takes a particular patience, detail and ardent interest to apprehend the mind that created it.
 "The Artist Interview" not only honed and instilled these requisites for students, but made history in doing so.

 "As an art history major, and one who is interested in museum studies, I was immediately intrigued by the 'Artist Interview' class.
 The chance to conduct a professional interview with an accomplished artist was an enormous privilege.
 For most of us, this type of opportunity would not come until much later in our careers.